Targeted Adaptive Design: Theory of Targeted Adaptive Design

 Assuming that the GP model adequately represents the experimental response function $f()$, then, roughly speaking, the form of $\mathcal{L}_{TAD}()$ leads to two available paths for its maximization, which we will refer to as the ``Hopeful Path'' and the ``Hopeless Path'' below.
 For the purpose of this discussion, it is helpful to think of the log-determinant term and the data-fit term as grouped together, since they constitute the logarithm of a normalized Gaussian.
 We will refer to the sum of those two terms as the ``log-Gaussian'' term and contrast them to the third, ``trace,'' term.

-\textit{Hopeful Path:} If there exists a point $x_0\in X$ such that $f(x_0)\approx f_T$ (as measured by the scale set by eigenvalues of the covariance $Q^{(f(x_0)|1+2)}$), then $\mathcal{L}_{TAD}()$ can be efficiently maximized if the target point $x$ approaches $x_0$, so that $p^{(f(x)|1)}\approx f_T$, and the data-fit term in Equation \cref{eq:TAD_of2} is as close to zero as possible.
-Simultaneously there may also be some advantage in arranging the settings $\bx_2$ so as to reduce the eigenvalues of $Q^{(f(x_0)|1+2)}=Q^{(f(x_0)|1)}-T$ somewhat with respect to those of $Q^{(f(x_0)|1)}$, in order to grow the log-determinant term without paying too much of a data-fit penalty.
+\textit{Hopeful Path:} If there exists a point $x_0\in X$ such that $f(x_0)\approx f_T$ (as measured by the scale set by eigenvalues of the covariance $Q^{(f(x_0)|1+2)}$), then $\mathcal{L}_{TAD}()$ can be efficiently maximized by maximizing the log-Gaussian term.
+This can happen if the target point $x$ approaches $x_0$, so that $p^{(f(x)|1)}\approx f_T$, and the data-fit term in Equation \cref{eq:TAD_of2} is as close to zero as possible.
+Simultaneously there is some advantage in arranging the settings $\bx_2$ so as to reduce the eigenvalues of $Q^{(f(x_0)|1+2)}=Q^{(f(x_0)|1)}-T$ somewhat with respect to those of $Q^{(f(x_0)|1)}$, in order to grow the log-determinant term without paying too much of a data-fit penalty.
 Viewed in terms of the $E$-dimensional multivariate normal distribution in $\mathbb{R}^E$, this amounts to having enough freedom to move the mean vector $p^{(f(x)|1)}$ close to the point $f_T$ and adjusting the covariance $Q^{(f(x_0)|1+2)}$ (through the variation of the points $\bx_2$), so as to maximize the density of the distribution at $f_T$.

 \textit{Hopeless Path} On the other hand, if there is no such point $x_0$ in $X$---or there is no longer reason to believe that such a point exists---then the log-normal term can no longer be maximized in this manner.
 In this case there is no benefit in reducing eigenvalues of $Q^{(f(x_0)|1+2)}$ with respect to those of $Q^{(f(x_0)|1)}$, since this will only increase the data-fit term.
 The only possibility is to reduce the matrix elements of $T$ as much as possible, in order to shrink the magnitude of the trace term.
 Doing so also reduces the covariance $Q^{(f(x_0)|1+2)}$ to $Q^{(f(x_0)|1)}$, so that the variances of the log-normal term are as large as possible, making that term as small as possible.